dreamcatcher-tech/network/Inbox/2025-08-25 0902 fly container host.md

 the state can be frozen at any point and resumed with
 1. a new user message
 2. any changes of the initial params

+passing in multiple repos ?

+modify the artifact mcp server to search and fetch agents. instead of load, there is start. but also need to search for currently running agents ?

+should there always be an intro agent, and that one has access to all the children, so there isn't ever a top level means of searching, there is an agent for you, and all your chats are with children of this agent.

+so we definitely need a registry of agents.

+the container fleet interactions are:
+1. search agent images
+2. search agent snapshots
+3. fetch agents
+4. spawn agent
+5. list snapshots
+6. resume snapshot